 He failed in his race to prove his fitness and only went on to aggravate his injuries to such an extent it ultimately cost him his career as a professional footballer.

-“I don’t look back and regret it,” Parker recently said in an interview with the Yorkshire Evening Post.
+“I don’t look back and regret it,” Parker told the Yorkshire Evening Post in 2018.
 “If I did then it would be a different story, but I’m happy with the decision I made.

 “I wanted to get back for Man United and we were top of the league.
 I wanted to contribute.”